 Whether you wish to hold your ex-spouse in contempt of court for breaching your agreement or are facing contempt orders in Denver, Ciancio Ciancio Brown, P.C. can help you.
 We are able to assist people who are pursuing contempt orders as well as defend against these orders in courts throughout Colorado.
 We can work to prove that you did not in fact violate a court order, for example, or aim to show that your ex-spouse is in breach of a divorce agreement.
-Your Denver contempt of court lawyer will work hard to achieve your case goals, whatever they may be.
+Your Denver child relocation attorney will work hard to achieve your case goals, whatever they may be.

 When you fail to make court-ordered payments of child or spousal support or don’t follow the court’s directions, orders, or rules, the judge in that jurisdiction issues a form of legal punishment and deterrent through a contempt of court charge.
 An act of non-compliance for custody, visitation, child support payment, or spousal maintenance may result in a contempt of court charge.
 You will then have to face a hearing and possible fine and/or jail time, depending on the nature of your non-compliance.